jethrokuan/braindump/content/posts/machine_teaching.md

 policy-evaluation problem, using the Behavioural Equivalence Class (BEC) of the teacher's policy.

-## Teaching Inverse Reinforcement Learners via Features and Demonstrations ([Haug, Tschiatschek, and Singla 2018](#orge852a8d)) {#teaching-inverse-reinforcement-learners-via-features-and-demonstrations--haug-tschiatschek-and-singla-2018--orge852a8d}
+## Teaching Inverse Reinforcement Learners via Features and Demonstrations ([Haug, Tschiatschek, and Singla, n.d.](#orgd6297d7)) {#teaching-inverse-reinforcement-learners-via-features-and-demonstrations--haug-tschiatschek-and-singla-n-dot-d-dot--orgd6297d7}

 It is difficult to specify a reward function that captures all important aspects.
 In these situations, learning from demonstrations